 This policy and procedure applies to students admitted, registering for and undertaking higher education (HE) programmes of study which lead to professional registration and/or a license to practise in a professional context and/or which include practice-based training or clinical training.

-The policy and procedure document below sets out how the College will normally respond to instances where a concern is raised regarding a student’s fitness to practise and the type of action that the College may take to deal with the concern and to support the student.
+The policy and procedure document sets out how the College will normally respond to instances where a concern is raised regarding a student’s fitness to practise and the type of action that the College may take to deal with the concern and to support the student.
 A copy of the policy and procedure can be accessed via the HE Student Handbook in Moodle.

 We are committed to student engagement and the importance of working with students as partners to enhance the higher education learning experience.